 This chapter is specific to existing stationary sources or groups of sources which have the potential to "contribute to visibility impairment" as defined in Section 33.1-15-25-01.2.
 Existing stationary sources or groups of sources determined to contribute to visibility impairment may be required to implement emissions reduction measures to help the Department make reasonable progress toward North Dakota's reasonable progress goals established in accordance with 40 CFR 51.308.

-The facility is an existing minor source and will remain a minor source upon Project completion.
-Based on low PTE of visibility impairment pollutants, the facility is not expected to contribute to visibility impairment.
+The facility is not a new source and based on low PTE of visibility impairment pollutants is not expected to contribute to visibility impairment.
 Therefore, the facility is not subject to the requirements of this chapter.

 Summary: